mattbanks/Genesis-Starter-Child-Theme/README.md

 ## Usage

-The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, with flexibility to add any additional tasks via the Gruntfile.
-Alternatively, you can use [CodeKit](http://incident57.com/codekit/), [LiveReload](http://livereload.com/) aor whatever else you prefer to compile the SCSS and manage the JavaScript.
+The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
+Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

 Rename folder to your theme name, change the `assets/scss/style.scss` intro block to your theme information.
 Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
 Run `grunt` to execute tasks.
 Code as you will.
+If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.
 To optimize images, run `grunt imagemin`.

 - Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
 - Compile `assets/scss/editor-style.scss` to `editor-style.css`